Parkchanjun/Parkchanjun.github.io/index.md

 Year | Place | Contents
 :-----:|-------|-------
-2024.02 | Korea University College of Medicine - Intelligent Medical Data Lab | SOLAR: The Next Frontier in Large Language Models by Upstage
+2024.04 | SOLAR: The Next Frontier in Large Language Models by Upstage and its Ecosystem | Hallym University 2024.04 | Current state of Large-Scale Generative AI Development | Korean Society of Artificial Intelligence in Medicine 2024.04 | Open Ko-LLM Leaderboard and ites Ecosystem | NIA 2024.02 | Korea University College of Medicine - Intelligent Medical Data Lab | SOLAR: The Next Frontier in Large Language Models by Upstage
 2024.02 | Fast Campus |  Job Employment Special Lecture
 2024.02 | FuriosaAI  |  SOLAR: The Next Frontier in Large Language Models by Upstage